OkuM1/SensorFlow/README.md

 ## Why This Project

-I built SensorFlow to demonstrate practical data engineering concepts without the complexity of enterprise systems.
-It shows how to:
+I built SensorFlow to demonstrate practical data engineering concepts.
+To:

 - Handle time-series data at scale
 - Build REST APIs for data ingestion
 - Use Docker for service orchestration
 - Create monitoring and visualization
 - Simulate realistic IoT scenarios

-The code is straightforward and well-documented, making it useful for learning or as a foundation for larger projects.

-## Extending the Platform

-Ready to add more features?
-Consider:

-- Connect real sensor hardware via GPIO or serial interfaces
-- Add authentication and user management
-- Implement alerting for anomaly detection
-- Scale with Kubernetes deployment
-- Add data retention policies
-- Create custom Grafana dashboards
-- Integrate machine learning models

 ## License